Camp Pendleton South, California

 Camp Pendleton South is a census-designated place (CDP) in San Diego County, California, located at the southwest corner of the Marine Corps Base Camp Pendleton.
 The population was 12,468 at the 2020 census, up from 10,616 at the 2010 census.
 Much of the population are residents of Camp Pendleton barracks situated in the area, as well as housing communities for married Marine and Navy personnel and their families.
 It, along with Camp Pendleton Mainside, is one of two CDPs on the base.

 Geography

 Camp Pendleton South is located at (33.216620, -117.390989).

 According to the United States Census Bureau, the CDP has a total area of 4.0 sqmi, of which 3.9 sqmi is land and 0.1 sqmi (2.40%) is water.

 Demographics

-Camp Pendleton South first appeared as a census designated place in the 1970 U.S. census.
+Camp Pendleton South first appeared as an Unincorporated community in the 1970 U.S. census; and was then listed as a census designated place in the 1980 U.S. census.